omarXzain/reading-notes-102/read4.md

 and we must understand to make the content clear and simple because they want to to achieve their goals quickly and effectively**

 # About Html layout
-- __HTML5 introduces a new set of elements that allow you to divide up the parts of a page and The point of creating these new elements is so that web page authors can use them to help describe the structure of the page, I think you will agree that it also makes the code easier to follow.
+ __HTML5 introduces a new set of elements that allow you to divide up the parts of a page and The point of creating these new elements is so that web page authors can use them to help describe the structure of the page, I think you will agree that it also makes the code easier to follow__

-- __HTML5 allows web page authors to place an a> element around a block level element that contains child elements This allows you to turn an entire block into a link, which is something very useful.
+ __HTML5 allows web page authors to place an a> element around a block level element that contains child elements This allows you to turn an entire block into a link, which is something very useful__

 ![](https://www.devsaran.com/sites/default/files/styles/large/public/blogimages/html5.jpg?itok=5dTd8gY7)